Claudio Morel

-Claudio Marcelo Morel Rodríguez (born 2 February 1978) is a Paraguayan former footballer.
+Claudio Marcelo Morel Rodríguez (born 2 February 1978) is a Paraguayan former footballer who played as a defender.

-He holds the player record for Copa Sudamericano wins with three - with San Lorenzo in 2002, and Boca Juniors in 2004 and 2005.
+He holds the player record for the most Copa Sudamericana wins with three, which he won with San Lorenzo in 2002, and Boca Juniors in 2004 and 2005.

-He also played as a left back for the Paraguay national team.
+He also played as a left-back for the Paraguay national team.
 He is the son of ex-Paraguayan footballer Eugenio Morel.